jjaakkol/lustre-demo/README.md

 [root@lustre-demo-client ~]#
 ```

+Congratulations!
+You have successfully setup a working a Lustre system!

+## Testing throughput performance

 Now we can test the throughput of our Lustre system.
 In the default configuration you should get only 20MB/s, since we are only writing `testfile` to one of our two OST targets.
 Command 'lfs getstripe' gets the stripe layout of the generated file: